cculianu/travis-build-bitcoin-abc/README.md

     travis-build.sh clean

-Advanced -- if you are coding and want to not rebuild everything just what changed in src/whatever.cpp (have it be copied to build/bitcoin-HOST/src/whatever.cpp automaticall), issue:
+Advanced -- if you are coding and want to not rebuild everything just what changed in src/whatever.cpp be copied to build/bitcoin-HOST/src/whatever.cpp automatically, issue:

     travis-build.sh update